Steelmaker moves ahead on effort to build plant in Southeast

 The Ashland-area site — about 240 acres (97 hectares) — is “insufficient to meet the size and scope requirements” of the new project, a Unity spokesperson told The Associated Press on Wednesday.
 Steel Dynamics did not respond to emails and calls seeking comment on where its new mill would be located.

-Kentucky Gov. Andy Beshear’s office also did not immediately respond Wednesday.
+Kentucky Gov. Andy Beshear’s administration signaled it will make a pitch to try to retain the project.
+The state’s economic development cabinet has not been approached by Steel Dynamics, but a cabinet spokesman said Wednesday that “we are actively reaching out to discuss possibilities.”
 Unity’s plan to build in Kentucky was a pet project of the Democratic governor’s predecessor.

 Indiana-based Steel Dynamics said Tuesday that investment for its project is estimated to reach $2.2 billion, which includes two supporting aluminum slab centers to be built elsewhere.
 Commercial production is planned to begin in early 2025, the company said.